Login with Patreon

 Her worst fears had come true, then.
 A part of her was afraid of what she would see, so she kept her eyes sealed tight.

 “Kidnapping?” the woman tittered.
 “I did no such thing.
 It’s only right that I get to see my daughter.
 Come now, little Juno.
-Don’t be shy, open those lovely eyes and look at Mommy.”
+Don’t be shy, open those lovely eyes and look at Mummy.”

-Sighing, Juno reluctantly obeyed.
+Sighing, Juno reluctantly obeyed, pushing her eyelids open.

 Her hair was long and curly, but it looked feeble, as if it would fall off at the slightest tug.
 The once-beautiful face that Juno had seen in the family photos had gone gaunt, no different from a skull with skin.
 The dress hugging her body was inky black with frills and lace, as if the woman were a widow going to her husband’s funeral.